sasha-kap/TripAdvisor-Rankings/README.md

-# How Can Hotels Predict and Improve Their Popularity Ranking on TripAdvisor?
+# How Can Hotels Predict and Improve Their Popularity Rankings on TripAdvisor?